laravel/docs/requests.md

 #### Moving Uploaded Files

-To move the uploaded file to a new location, you should use the `move` directory.
+To move the uploaded file to a new location, you should use the `move` method.
 This method will move the file from its temporary upload location (as determined by your PHP configuration) to a more permanent destination of your choosing:

 	$request->file('photo')->move($destinationPath);